AtlasICL/atlas_docs/src/python.md

 - `--icon=iconName.ico` to add a custom icon for the executable
 - `--name NameOfExecutable` to give the dist a custom name

-Note: .ico file extension refers to an image format specifically used for icons to accomodate size scaling.
+Note: .ico file extension refers to an image format specifically used for icons to accommodate size scaling.
 You can use an online converter to get a .ico file (or generate it yourself in GIMP or otherwise).